hasadna/hasadna-k8s/docs/argocd.md

 You can also apply the rendered templates to the cluster -

-* Make sure to diable auto sync for the app so that ArgoCD won't revert your changes
+* Make sure to disable auto sync for the app so that ArgoCD won't revert your changes
 * Make sure to set all relevant env vars in your shell so that the rendered templates will match the argocd rendered templates

 You can apply the rendered templates: